cosminstefanxp/epns/README.markdown

 Usage
 -----
 The product is developed as a plugin for Eclipse.
 For development, the projects in the __src__ folder have to be imported in Eclipse and a new runtime Eclipse Workbench should be started.
-Other requirements for properly running the plugin are describe in the Installation section of the Handbook.
+Other requirements for properly running the plugin are described in the Installation section of the Handbook.

 The repository also contains five examples, present in the __examples__ folder.
 They can be all imported as a project in the Eclipse Workbench where the plugin has been loaded.